Custom Fields

 ## What this guide covers

-Create typed data fields that appear on subscriber records, forms, segment conditions, automation logic, and email personalization.
+Create typed data fields for subscriber records, forms, segment conditions, automation logic, and email personalization.

 ## Sections